shairubin/fun_with_ast/README.md

 The Fun with AST library is driven by the aspiration to enhance the productivity and quality of a software engineer's work.
-Its main goal is to enable developers to focus on implementing the core business values needed to be achieved, rather than wasting time on repetitive and routine tasks that cab be done automatically.
+Its main goal is to enable developers to focus on implementing the core business values needed to be achieved, rather than wasting time on repetitive and routine tasks that can be done automatically.

 ## A Hybrid Programming Model